kunalabichandani/kunalabichandani.github.io/_posts/2019-07-11-how-to-use-instagram-dm-on-your-mac-free-no-third-party-apps.md

 **Save your application**

 Press *command + S* or click *File > Save*.
 Name your application 'Instagram', and save it to your 'Applications' folder.
 That's all!
-Open your app from your Applications folder and you should see something like this:
+Open your app from your Applications folder.
+You'll be taken to the login/signup screen; once you're logged in, you should see something like this:

 ![Screenshot](/assets/images/instahomepage.png)
 ![Screenshot](/assets/images/instadm.png)